Ringwood School Teaching Alliance

 The course prepares you to teach across KS3 and KS4 (age ranges 11-16) and is structured around six modules - a combination of taught modules based at the University and placement modules based in schools or educational settings.

 You will undertake studies in all elements of secondary education; extend your knowledge of teaching and learning, the breadth and scope of the curriculum and the professional skills associated with high-quality teaching.
 You will then apply these areas of understanding and skill to classroom practice throughout the year.
-As part of your training, you will be required to demonstrate competency in fundamental skills in English and mathematics.

 In broad terms, the assessed school placement requires trainees to: